 Quick Answer: Eargo makes some of the most genuinely invisible over-the-counter hearing aids you can buy — small, rechargeable, self-fitting devices that sit deep in the ear canal.
-In 2026 the lineup is the flagship Eargo 7 (~$2,950/pair), the previous-generation Eargo 6, and the budget Eargo SE (often $1,650 or less on sale).
+In 2026 the lineup is the new flagship Eargo 8 ($2,699/pair) with Smart Sound Adjust automatic noise tuning, the value Eargo SE ($1,699), and the earbud-style Eargo Link ($799), with the older Eargo 7 being phased out but still on sale.
 They are worth it if invisibility and convenience matter most and you have perceived mild-to-moderate hearing loss; if you mainly want to save money, the Sony CRE-C10 ($999/pair) gives you a similar near-invisible look for far less.
-None of Eargo’s current models stream Bluetooth audio.
+Eargo’s invisible in-canal models do not stream Bluetooth audio.

 Eargo built its name on a single idea: a hearing aid no one can see.
 Its devices use soft, open “Flexis” tips that hold the unit deep in the canal, and there’s no behind-the-ear wire — so from the outside, nothing shows.
 Since the FDA’s 2022 OTC rule made self-fitting hearing aids legal to sell online without a prescription, Eargo has become one of the most-searched brands in the category.
 According to the NIDCD (National Institute on Deafness and Other Communication Disorders), roughly 28.8 million U.S. adults could benefit from hearing aids, yet fewer than one in three adults over 70 who need them has ever tried a pair — and Eargo’s “invisible” pitch is aimed squarely at the people who avoid hearing aids because of how they look.
 Here’s how every current Eargo model compares, and when a rival beats it.